Arthur Ray Hawkins: 1960s–1970s

 In the 1960s, Hawkins commanded Naval Air Station Atsugi in Japan, where he worked to recover Japanese family artifacts lost during World War II.
-For this work, he was awarded the Emperor of Japan Third Order of the Sacred Treasure.
+For this work, he was awarded the Order of the Sacred Treasure, Third Class by the Japanese government.

 Later life and family

 Hawkins retired from the U.S. Navy as a captain in 1973 and subsequently worked with the National Museum of Naval Aviation in Pensacola, Florida, retiring in 1997 as its chief-of-staff.

 Hawkins' daughter, Jill Hawkins Votaw, followed in his footsteps and was commissioned as an ensign in the U.S. Navy, graduating in 1980 from the United States Naval Academy as a member of the first class to graduate from the academy that included women.
 She retired from the Naval Reserve as a captain in 2010.

 In 1984, Hawkins was inducted into the National Aviation Hall of Fame and in 2001 into the Texas Aviation Hall of Fame.
 In 2006, Captain Hawkins was inducted into the Naval Aviation Hall of Honor.

-Hawkins died on 21 March 2004 in Pensacola, Florida.
+Hawkins died on March 21, 2004 in Pensacola, Florida.
+He is buried at Barrancas National Cemetery.